timmyb824/timmyb824/README.md

 - **eero6 router & mesh network**
 - **TP-Link un-managed gig switch**
 - **APC UPS Pro 1500VA**: for power protection
-- **Old HP Laptop**: running Ubuntu server and used for adhoc tasks and testing
+- **Old HP Laptop**: running Ubuntu server and used for adhoc tasks and testing.
+It also serves as a qdevice for my Proxmox cluster to ensure high availability.

 Within my home lab, I operate multiple open-source applications, tools, and services.
-Some of these are deployed within my k3s cluster, and some are deployed using docker/podman or directly on a VM/LXC.
+Many of these are deployed within my k3s cluster, and some are deployed using docker/podman or directly on a VM/LXC.
 I recently migrated several services over from podman to dedicated LXC's using [Proxmox Helper Scripts](https://tteck.github.io/Proxmox/).
 Here are some other interesting details:

 - I employ [traefik](https://traefik.io/) as my reverse proxy for all components, including Kubernetes.
+- I use [authentik](https://www.authentik.io/) for authentication and authorization.
 - To access my home lab from anywhere, I rely on [tailscale](https://tailscale.com/) (highly recommended) as my VPN solution.
 - I use [k9s](https://k9scli.io/) to help manage my k3s cluster.
 - [argocd](https://argoproj.github.io/cd/) serves as my gitops tool within the k3s cluster.
-Currently, approximately half of my services are deployed using argocd.
-I am cautious about relying entirely on argocd due to its potential impact on the cluster's performance.
-- To handle secrets, I utilize [vault](https://developer.hashicorp.com/vault) and the [argocd-vault-plugin](https://github.com/argoproj-labs/argocd-vault-plugin) to inject secrets into pods as part of my gitops workflow.
+- To handle secrets, I utilize [vault](https://developer.hashicorp.com/vault) and the [argocd-vault-plugin](https://github.com/argoproj-labs/argocd-vault-plugin) to inject secrets as part of my gitops workflow.
 - For observability, I employ a combination of tools such as [prometheus](https://prometheus.io/), [grafana](https://grafana.com/), and [loki](https://grafana.com/oss/loki/).
 I previously used the [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) but found it to be too resource intensive for my cluster.
 Additionally, I rely on [uptime-kuma](https://github.com/louislam/uptime-kuma) to monitor the availability of my public facing services and websites.
 These are exposed to the internet either using [CloudFlare Pages](https://pages.cloudflare.com/) or [Cloudflare Tunnels](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/).
-Finally, I created a simple tool called [python-URLChecker](https://github.com/timmyb824/python-URLChecker) to monitor the availability of internal services.
-This tool runs within my k3s cluster and sends alerts to my [ntfy](https://ntfy.sh/) server.
+Finally, I created a simple tool called [PingPulse](https://github.com/timmyb824/PingPulse) to monitor the availability of internal services and emit prometheus metrics I alert on.
 - To handle local DNS, I rely on [adguardhome](https://github.com/AdguardTeam/AdGuardHome), and for ad-blocking, I combine adguardhome with [cloudflare](https://www.cloudflare.com/).
 I've also tried [pi-hole](https://pi-hole.net/) and [technitium](https://technitium.com/dns/), but I found adguardhome to be the simpliest for my needs.
 - I use [renovate](https://github.com/renovatebot/renovate) to keep my images up-to-date.
 - To encrypt sensitive data like env files, I use [sops](https://github.com/getsops/sops) and [age](https://age-encryption.org/).